ceedee666/drumm.sh/content/teaching/thesis.md

 1. Analysis of the effects of integrated documentation (ie. SAP Enable Now) in SAP S/4HANA
 1. Development and Evaluation of a case study for Robotic Process Automation
+1. Integration advisor - tool to support the selection of appropriate integration technologies in ERP landscapes

 ### Generative AI